BryggansBryggeri/bryggio/README.md

 In Rust it is possible to make a generic implementation for all types that implements a second trait.
 This allows us to reduce code repetition by, for instance, implementing the `PubSubClient` trait for each type that implements the `Sensor` trait.

+In short, pub-sub is well-suited for this application.
+With that said, there are some communication that require more direct communication, i.e. with acknowledgements.
+NATS provide this out-of-the-box, with the [request-reply](https://docs.nats.io/nats-concepts/reqreply) feature.
+Using that a message can be explicitly responded to, this is vital for messages that can't be lost (like shutting down some high-power hardware).

 For the actual pub-sub system we use a protocol called [NATS](https://nats.io/).
 NATS is really just a protocol but it also comes with a server implementation that we use in BryggIO.
 A pub-sub server is a complex piece of software so it is nice to use an existing solution.
 Other alternatives exist, like [MQTT](https://mqtt.org/), but thus far we are quite happy with NATS.